Configuring the DevPod Frontend Plugin#

 Basic Configuration#

-Add the following to your app-config.yaml
+Add the following to your app-config.yaml:

 Configuration Options#